 Duality is the first accelerator program in the US exclusively focused on supporting early-stage quantum companies.
 Led by the Polsky Center for Entrepreneurship and Innovation at the University of Chicago and the Chicago Quantum Exchange, alongside founding partners the University of Illinois Urbana-Champaign, Argonne National Laboratory, and P33, the 12-month program provides early-stage startups with the critical resources they need to succeed.
+We are committed to fostering diversity, equity and inclusion, strive to incorporate this throughout all aspects of the program.

 In addition, Duality is made possible by the generosity and support of these corporate and in-kind partners: